 - Fulfill the financial obligation of your health care promptly.

 Your Safety Is Our Top Priority.
-When you or your family member is a patient at Windom Area Hospital, you want to be sure you receive the best and safest care possible.
+When you or your family member is a patient at Windom Area Health, you want to be sure you receive the best and safest care possible.
 Our hospital and health care professionals are committed to providing the best care for you and your family.
 We ask you and your families to join us in making sure that our care meets your needs.
 We also encourage you to let us know when it does not.

 Falls are one of the leading problems facing people as they age.
 Many times injury from falls can lead to permanent disability, limiting a person’s active and independent lifestyle.
 It is estimated that one-third of all people 60 years and older, suffer falls each year.
 Indirectly, the fear may also be damaging.
 It is estimated that 20% of the elderly who fear falling limit their activities of daily living.
 Making simple changes to lifestyle and environment can provide peace of mind and prevent the likelihood of falling.